Skip to main content

 Understanding Dental Bridges

-Dental bridges are used to replace one or more missing teeth by filling the space left behind.
-A traditional bridge consists of artificial teeth supported by neighbouring natural teeth that have been prepared to hold crowns.
+We use dental bridges to replace one or more missing teeth by filling the space left by the missing teeth.
+A traditional bridge consists of artificial teeth supported by neighbouring natural teeth that hold crowns.
 Bridges may help maintain tooth alignment, assist with chewing and support speech.

 Not all patients are suitable candidates for dental bridges.
-During a consultation, Dr Legin will discuss whether a bridge may be appropriate and explain alternative treatment options where relevant, including dental implants or removable appliances.
-The potential benefits and limitations of each option will be outlined so you can make informed decisions that work for your lifestyle and circumstances.
+During a consultation, Dr Legin will discuss whether a bridge is appropriate and, where relevant, explain alternative treatment options, including dental implants or removable appliances.
+We will outline the potential benefits and limitations of each option, so you can make informed decisions that work for your lifestyle and circumstances.

 Meet Our Dentist: